complianceDropout/audit-configs/README.md

 ## Overview

 The Office Portal system provides internal access to reporting, timesheet management, and compliance auditing features.

 These utilities are primarily used for testing and prototyping purposes.
 *Do not use in production.*

+## Configuration Example

+For reference in this challenge, here’s some example pieces of the config:

+sessionTimeout: 30

+officePortal.internalAudit: enabled

+twoFactorAuth: required

+These values reflect how core services are toggled and secured during deployment.

 ## Contents